 Name resolution and discovery.
 OGSI's two-level name space requires HandleResolver services capable of resolving from Grid service handles (GSHs) to Grid service references (GSRs).
-The OGSA Platform should define one or more standard behaviors for, and/or specializations of, the OGSI HandleResolver interface, to permit GSH resolution in various settings.
-The OGSA Platform should also define standard service registration and discovery interfaces for maintaining and querying mappings from semantic information (e.g., keywords or directory structures) to GSHs.
+The OGSA Platform should define one or more standard behaviors for and/or specializations of, the OGSI HandleResolver interface, to permit GSH resolution in various settings.
+The OGSA Platform should also define standard seregistration and discovery interfaces for maintaining and querying mappings from semantic information (e.g., keywords or directory structures) to GSHs.
 These latter interfaces can build on OGSI ServiceGroup mechanisms.
 Service domains.
-It appears likely to be common practice for an OGSA-compliant "service" to be implemented via a collection of internal services that are managed in some coordinated fashion.
-OGSA Platform service domain interfaces and behaviors facilitate the creation and operation of, and the integration of new services into, such service domains.
+It appears likely to be common practice for an OGSA-compliant "service" to be implemented via a collection of internal services that are ma